Visiting Grand Canyon from Las Vegas? Here’s everything you need to know.

 Most people say the highlight of Grand Canyon West is the Grand Canyon Skywalk, a glass bridge that lets you walk 4000 feet above the canyon floor.
 It’s also the closest to Las Vegas making it an easy day trip.

 The West Rim also costs more than the National Park.
-General Admission tickets are $39 and it costs an additional $20 to add the Skywalk.
+General Admission tickets are $45 and that doesn’t include the Skywalk.

 Grand Canyon National Park South Rim